 3.5.4 Order a Certificate of Status or Certificate of Good Standing

-The Delaware Certificate of Good Standing is a letter provided by the Secretary of State that declares that a corporation is in good standing.
-You’ll typically need one to open a corporate bank account, obtain a loan, and more.
-Usually, these forms are good for up to 60 days from the date of issuance.
+The Delaware Certificate of Good Standing is a letter provided by the Secretary of State that declares a corporation is in good standing.
+You’ll typically need one to open a corporate bank account, obtain a loan, and conduct other official business.
+Usually, these forms are good for, at most, 60 days from the date of issuance.

 You can order a Certificate of Status or Certificate of Good Standing by submitting a request in writing.
 The fee is $50.
-The Secretary of State has provided a template with instructions.
+The Secretary of State has provided a template with instructions here.

 For more information, visit this page: https://corp.delaware.gov/directweb/

-While this filing can be done on your own, we recommend you hire a professional to assist.
-That is especially true if you have a complicated legal structure of different classes of stock.
+While this also can be done on your own, we recommend you hire a professional to assist.
+That is especially true if you have a complicated legal structure that includes different classes of stock.

 3.6 Register your new corporation with the IRS

 You can apply online for an EIN (an employer identification number assigned by the IRS).
 Due to recent changes in the law, the online application must include an individual with a valid Taxpayer Identification Number (SSN or ITIN).
 The individual must also be a “responsible party,” which is someone who controls, manages, or directs the applicant entity and the disposition of its funds and assets (e.g.: an officer, director, owner, general partner or trustor).
 Nominees are not authorized by the IRS to obtain EINs.
 For those applicants who have responsible parties without an SSN or ITIN, there are still ways to apply for an EIN, we recommend talking to your advisor in this situation.

 3.7 Register as a foreign corporation in the state where you are doing business